PLEASE NOTE: THIS POLICY WAS UPDATED OCTOBER 2019

 Some personal information collected by Mundipharma is considered ‘sensitive’.
 Sensitive information which Mundipharma may collect includes a person’s state of health and medical history.

-In accordance with Australian Privacy Principle 3, we will only collect your sensitive personal information with your consent of the individual unless such use or disclosure is required by law or to prevent a serious and imminent threat to life or health of an individual.
+In accordance with Australian Privacy Principle 3, we will only collect your sensitive personal information with your consent unless such use or disclosure is required by law or to prevent a serious and imminent threat to life or health to you.

-We will take all reasonable steps to maintain the security and integrity of your personal information including the use of computer access passwords, lock-up cabinets, privacy policies & procedures and firewalls.
+We will take all reasonable steps to maintain the security and integrity of your personal information including the use of computer and phone access passwords, lock-up cabinets, privacy policies & procedures and firewalls.
+Mundipharma uses and maintains industry standard technology and cybersecurity precautions, rules and other procedures to protect your personal information from unauthorised access, improper use, disclosure, loss, modification, interference or destruction.

 Links and Third Party Platforms